tomMoulard/make-my-server/pihole/README.md

   Traefik proxies raw DNS queries on port 53 to the container without exposing any Pi-hole ports.
 - Certificates are handled by Traefik via the globally configured ACME resolver.

-The admin UI relies on Pi-hole’s own `WEBPASSWORD`.
-If you want an additional basic-auth prompt, add the standard middleware labels from the `traefik` service (or create a dedicated middleware in `dynamic_conf/`) before exposing the route.

 ## DNS configuration steps